eleanor-clifford/.config/README.md

 between the application of metaconfigurations and any further changes.

-  --help                display this help and exit --no-install          don't install any packages --no-link             don't symlink dotfiles into $HOME --no-firefox          don't install firefox theme --no-vimrc            don't install vimrc --minimal-vimrc       install minimal vim (no plugins) --no-fish             don't set fish as the default config (default is to ask) --wallpapers          install nonfree wallpapers (default is to ask) --no-wallpapers       don't install any wallpapers (default is to ask) --firefox-only        install the custom firefox theme and exit --update              update configurations without installing or symlinking
+  --help                display this help and exit --install=false       don't install any packages --link=false          don't symlink dotfiles into $HOME --firefox=false       don't install firefox theme --vim=none            don't install vimrc --vim=minimal         install minimal vim (no plugins) --fish=false          don't set fish as the default config (default is to ask) --grub=false          don't install grub theme (default is to ask) --grub=true           install grub theme (default is to ask) --wallpapers=true     install nonfree wallpapers (default is to ask) --wallpapers=false    don't install any wallpapers (default is to ask) --firefox-only        install the custom firefox theme and exit --update              update configurations without installing or symlinking
                         anything.
 Can also be used without reverting to before